 Best Accessories For The Fujifilm X-T2 Conclusions

-I know the Fujifilm X-T3 is out now, but the X-T2 is still such an amazing camera.
+I know the Fujifilm X-T5 is out now, but the X-T2 was such an amazing camera.
 With the right care and the proper gear, the Fujifilm X-T2 will be a relevant camera for many years to come.
-I’m definitely going to hold onto mine after upgrading to the T3.